 The University of Notre Dame Australia was formally established by a unanimously endorsed Act of the Parliament of Western Australia on 21 December 1989.
 It was thus, legally, Australia's first Catholic university.
 It was given a Canonical Statute by the Archdiocese of Perth on 2 July 1991.

-In mid-1990, shortly after the proclamation of the enabling legislation, and with the first Board of Governors (chaired initially by Mr Denis Horgan) and first Vice Chancellor, Professor David Link, barely in place (he was Dean of Law at NDUS, seconded to UNDA for 18 months) the University of Notre Dame Australia almost collapsed.
-The Barrack House Group, which was to be the core source of the new University’s start-up capital, became insolvent.
-Its insolvency led to the disposal by its creditors of its property assets in the West End of Fremantle, and the involuntary assumption by the Archdiocese of Perth of all of the costs and debts the University had run up during its planning stage.
+In mid-1990, shortly after the proclamation of the enabling legislation, and with the first Board of Governors, the first Chancellor, Mr Denis Horgan, and first Vice Chancellor, Professor David Link (he was Dean of Law at NDUS, seconded to UNDA for 18 months) barely in place, the infant University almost expired.
+Mr Horgan's private financial base, the Barrack House Group of Companies, became insolvent.
+Its insolvency led to the disposal by Mr Horgan's creditors of his assets, including the properties in Fremantle he had acquired to facilitate the new University.
+The insolvency also led to the cancellation of Mr Horgan's share of the joint overdraft loan guarantee, and the consequential direct assumption by the Archdiocese of all of the administrative costs and substantial debts the University had run up during its early stages of planning and administration.

 1992-2000: Establishment of the Institution